Download our London Adults flyers:

 Autism Community Volunteering

-Autism Community Volunteering is a Resources for Autism project for adults who can travel independently and wish to work in voluntary placements that will benefit both themselves and the autism community.
+Autism Community Volunteering is a Resources for Autism project for adults who wish to work in voluntary placements that will benefit both themselves and the community.